What’s Propelling Restaurant Drive-Thru Innovations?

 Sweetgreen launched its Infinite Kitchen technology at its Naperville, Illinois restaurant which leverages automation to dispense greens and other ingredients precisely in bowls moving along in an assembly line.

 Other established restaurant brands such as Chipotle, White Castle, and Wing Zone have all deployed Flippy, a kitchen robot that automates fast food preparation.
+In fact, White Castle made an announcement that it’s rolling out Flippy in one third of its nearly 350 locations.

 Groundwork Needed for Drive-Thru Innovation